-SeniorCare offers health and wellness programs that have been evaluated through research, and shown to be effective at helping to promote health, and prevent disease, among older adults.
+SeniorCare offers health and wellness programs that promote healthy aging and disease prevention among older adults.
 These programs empower people to take an active role in managing their health for more positive outcomes.
 To learn about our next scheduled seminar, or to volunteer as a seminar leader, please contact our Gloucester office.

 Healthy Eating for Successful Living in Older Adults™

-- For seniors who want to learn more about nutrition and how lifestyle changes can promote better health.
+- For seniors who want to learn more about nutrition and how lifestyle changes can promote better health and healthy aging.

 - Goal setting, problem solving, group support, nutrition education, and self-assessment and management of dietary patterns.